sobhanbera/sobhanbera/README.md

 - 🎓  2nd year B.Tech student of Computer Science and Engineering.
 - 🏫  Always ready to bunk boring classes and do programming.
 - 🌐  Currently open to work on projects.
+- 🌐  At present I am also working on a full-stack android personal project.

 ### Tech & Tools: